konradsopala/discourse-community-leaderboard/README.md

 ![](/Assets/ScriptResults.png)

-**Your post on Slack, SMS and EMAIL should be all there on the first day of each month at 12:00 your machine team!
+**Your post on Slack, SMS and EMAIL should be all there on the first day of each month at 12:00 your machine time!
 Congrats! 🎉**

 ### Supporting documentation